wilsonify/wilsonify.github.io/content/recipes/BASIC MAPLE GRANOLA WITH ADDIN IDEAS18.md

 3 In a medium glass, stir together the maple syrup, oil, and vanilla.
 Pour this all over the oat

-mixture and stir that shit around until everything looks coated.
+mixture and stir that    around until everything looks coated.
 Add the cinnamon and the salt

 and stir.

 4 Pour all of this evenly over that baking sheet and stick it in the oven for 40 minutes.
 Stir it

 every 10 minutes so that it cooks evenly.
-You’ll know this shit is done when everything looks
+You’ll know this    is done when everything looks

 kinda toasted and the oats feel crispy instead of damp.
 Stir in the dried fruit now if you’re using